Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 # Pathfinder Character Sheet for Roll20.net
 ## Editing
 Unlike most character sheets found on [Roll20's repo](https://github.com/Roll20/roll20-character-sheets), the Pathfinder Community sheet must be edited/developed within a specific environment.
 Sheetworkers have been separated into various modules of js based on their specific sheet sections or by function(s).
 It is necessary to minimally install git, node.js, and npm.
-In order to edit complete the following sections;
+In order to edit the sheet locally, complete the following sections;
 ### Install Git (If you don't have it already)
 Download the latest version and install it.
 #### Windows